Global symmetry violation from non-isometric codes: Introduction

 In section \ref{two}, we introduce the non-isometric codes when global charges are included.
 The fluctuation of the inner product between states in the fundamental and effective descriptions is shown to be bounded.
 In section \ref{three}, the Renyi entropies are computed to derive the QES formula and the Renyi relative entropy is calculated to demonstrate global symmetry violation.
 We also discuss how remnant-like states could contribute to the entropy but their contribution is eventually suppressed at late times.
-Appendix \ref{appA} includes the computation of the upper bound for the fluctuation of inner product.
+Appendix \ref{appA} contains the computation of the upper bound for the fluctuation of inner product.
+Appendix \ref{singleu} discusses an alternative model of single unitary map.